 The National Action Plan for Greater Diversity and Inclusion was compiled in cooperation with:

 - The Royal Netherlands Academy of Arts and Sciences (KNAW).

-- The Association of Universities in the Netherlands (VSNU).
+- The Universities of the Netherlands (UOTN).

 - The Dutch Network of Women Professors (LNVH).